sarahkelly-sn/sarahkelly-sn/README.md

   <h2>Welcome to my GitHub profile!</h2>
 </div>

-My name is Sarah, I'm from Belo Horizonte, and I currently work as a Data Analyst.
+Hey, I'm Sarah.

-This profile offers a glimpse into my journey, sharing what I've learned and continue to explore daily.
+The purpose of this profile is for you to get to know me a little better and for me to share what I've learned and continue to learn every day.
 I encourage you to do the same!

 ## Tools